 A split-rail fence can be a good addition to your property.
 However, these fence types are prone to dirt buildup over time.
 So you may ask, can you power wash a split rail fence?
 And how do you clean it?
-We searched the web for this topic and here is what we gathered.
+We researched this topic and here is what we gathered.

 How To Power Wash A Split Rail Fence